 Challenging Assumptions of Knee Osteoarthritis

 Studies were performed on skeletons regarding the presence of knee osteoarthritis.
 Age, body mass, and cause of death were all noted.
-Data was collected on 1,500 bodies that died between 1905 and 1940.
-And another 800 bodies collected from 1976 to 2015 were also examined.
+Data was collected on 1,500 bodies.
+These people died between 1905 and 1940.
+And another 800 bodies collected from 1976 to 2015.
 The third group of skeletons was studied.
 These were prehistoric individuals and early farmers.
 What the studies showed was significant!

 Prehistoric skeletons and those of the early 1900 bodies were similar.
 On the other hand, the most recent ones had close to double the rate of knee osteoarthritis!
 And the post-industrial skeletons had less osteoarthritis than those of earlier centuries.